chetter-14/C_comment_remover/README.md

 # C_comment_remover
-A program to remove all comments from a C program.
+A program to remove all comments from a C program (replace comments by spaces).